Note, this review follows our latest scoring guidelines which you can read up on here.

 Burson seems to have slowly moved away from the ultra-industrial/PC-based slot design of the Play which I found to be a hugely radical departure from their traditional desktop designs of a few years ago.

 The Composer 3X Performance is a thick electroplated high-density silver aluminum curved panel design.
 I believe Burson has referred to before as the “cool case” on their Conductor designs which are very similar.
 Certainly, it is much more discreetly put together than the older boxy black designs of the Play, Fun, and Bang.

-As before it has a detachable top-lid held by 1″ long screws inserted to the base so aesthetically it is much cleaner or more premium looking.
-The seam down the sides for the split is actually quite nicely disguised by the ribbed texture design.
+As before it has a detachable top lid held by 1″ long screws inserted into the base so aesthetically it is much cleaner or more premium looking.
+The seam down the sides for the split is quite nicely disguised by the ribbed texture design.